adonispuente/insights-dashboard/docs/console.redhat.com/app-sops/clowder/Clowder-no-metrics.md

 Steps
 -----

--  Log into the console / namespace and verify if pods are up / stuck / etc
+- Log into the console and check the `clowder-system` namespace to verify if pods are up, stuck, etc
--  Check logs / events for pods in the `clowder` namespace
+- Check the `clowder-controller-manager` pod logs and events in the `clowder-system` namespace
+- Analyze errors in clowder-controller-manager pod logs.
 - Check if there were any recent changes to the CR's in the namespace, in particular the `ClusterServiceVersion` or `Subscription` with the name `clowder`.

 Escalations
 -----------